 However, due to the lack of a minimum spending requirement, the Citi Cash Back+ Card is a good card to have on hand as a backup card to pay for things you just don’t have a better card for.
 Think super niche purchases, like repairs at the car workshop, dental appointments or music lessons, to name a few.

 Additionally, once you hit your cashback cap for the month, you can switch over to the Citi Cash Back+ Card to continue earning rebates since 1.6% cash back is better than none.

 If all that was mind-boggling and you don’t want to think about having multiple cards for different purposes, then this card could be great for you too.
 The Citi Cash Back+ Card is as straightforward and fuss-free as it gets: just swipe, earn some rebates, and that’s it.

-If you sign up now, you can get a bonus rate of 4.5% cashback on up to $5,000 worth of spending in your first 3 months of card membership.
-The promotion is valid until 31 May 2020.
+If you are not yet a Citibank card member and you sign up now, you can get 4.5% cash back (or up to $225) when you spend up to $5,000 in the first 3 months.
+The promotion is valid until 31 August 2020.

 Alternatives to the Citi Cash Back+ Card

 Here are the Citi Cash Back+ Card’s closest competitors.